Need some destination inspiration for Portugal? Here’s my guide to 37 of the must visit landmarks in Portugal.

 16. Coimbra University, Coimbra

-Perched on the town's hilltop, Coimbra University is an ancient site.
-It's one of the oldest universities in the world, older than Oxford University.
+Perched on the town’s hilltop, Coimbra University is an ancient site and one of Portugal’s best landmarks.
+It’s one of the oldest universities in the world, older than Oxford University.
 Coimbra itself is known as the “Athens of Portugal” for its knowledge and culture.
 Its university was founded by royal charter in 1290 in Lisbon.

 King João II was a dedicated king.
 He got into hot water for overspending on the university instead of launching foreign conquests.
 But his dollars attracted great masters from all over Europe, making Coimbra University a prestigious school.